Galile0/pyrope/README.md

 ```
 The parsed Netstream file can get quite large.
 Keep that in mind when trying to view it in your preferred editor.

+# License
+This Project is published under GNU GPL v3.0
+It would also be nice if you drop me a notice (Mail or Github) if you made something publicly available using this package.

 # Credits and Sources
 Existing Parsers which this is partly based on https://github.com/danielsamuels/rocket-league-replays/wiki/Rocket-League-Replay-Parsers